novikovalab/piawka/technical.md

 The `stats::parse_stats()` function recursively parses the dependency list, marks all dependency statistics as "used", and sorts the full list so that each statistic is computed after its dependencies. `--dependencies` also marks them as "printed" so they appear in the output.

 The `increment_*` and `finalize_*` functions of dependency statistics are guaranteed to run before those of the dependent statistic because the ordering of `@include` statements in the `piawka` file follows the dependency order.
+This order has to be taken care of when adding new statistics!

 ### Why this matters for piawka sum

-When `piawka calc` is called without `-b`, it pipes its output directly to `piawka sum`. `sum` re-reads the pre-accumulated numerators and denominators and re-runs the `finalize_*` functions.
+When `piawka calc` is called without `-b`, it calculates statistics in windows made on-the-fly and pipes its output directly to `piawka sum`. `sum` re-reads the pre-accumulated numerators and denominators and re-runs the `finalize_*` functions.
 For this to work correctly, all dependency statistics must be present in the piped stream — which is why `calc` automatically enables `--dependencies` in this mode.

 ---

 ## Adding statistics modules

-New statistics can be added without modifying any existing file.
+New statistics can be added without modifying any existing file except `piawka` itself.
 Follow the template in `include/example.awk`:

 1. **Create** a new file, e.g., `include/mystat.awk`.
 2. **Register** the statistic in the `BEGIN` block: